 Does workers compensation replace the need for business insurance?

-Can I get insurance for multi-discipline engineering?
+Can I get insurance for a multi-discipline engineering practice?

 Ready to Compare Business Insurance for Engineers?